Data Breach

 Published on

-Carpenters Health Benefits Fund Data Breach Lawsuit Investigation
+Carpenters Benefits Fund Data Breach Investigation

-Carpenters Health Benefits Fund Data Breach Lawsuit Investigation
+Carpenters Benefits Fund Data Breach Investigation

-Shamis & Gentile P.A., one of the nation's premier class action law firms specializing in data breach cases, is investigating the North Atlantic States Carpenters Health Benefits Fund data breach.
+Shamis & Gentile P.A., one of the nation's premier class action law firms specializing in data breach cases, is investigating the North Atlantic States Carpenters Benefits Fund data breach.

 If you were affected by the data breach, your sensitive personally identifiable information may have been exposed, and you may be eligible for compensation.

-About North Atlantic States Carpenters Health Benefits Fund
+About North Atlantic States Carpenters Benefits Fund

 What Happened?

 On Aug.
-18, 2025, the North Atlantic States Carpenters Health Benefits Fund discovered suspicious activity within the network of its Hamden, Conn., office.
-Immediate steps were taken to reset passwords and limit the impact, and a forensic investigation was launched with the help of third-party specialists.
+18, 2025, the North Atlantic States Carpenters Benefits Fund discovered suspicious activity within the network of its Hamden, Conn., office. steps were taken to reset passwords and limit the impact, and a forensic investigation was launched with the help of third-party specialists.

 The investigation revealed that an unauthorized actor accessed and/or acquired certain files on the office's systems on that same day.
 The breach may have exposed a wide range of sensitive information, which can vary by individual.